cybertoothca/ember-cli-bootstrap3-popover/README.md

 # Deploying The Dummy Application

-1. Make sure your `~/.aws/credentials` file has a profile named _cybertooth_ with a valid key and secret:
+Make sure your `~/.aws/credentials` file has a profile named _cybertooth_ with a valid key and secret,

     [cybertooth]
     aws_access_key_id = <KEY>
     aws_secret_access_key = <SECRET>

-2. Deploy by invoking the following command: `ember deploy production`
+Deploy by invoking the following command: `ember deploy production`

-1. Confirm your changes are showing up in our S3 container: http://ember-cli-bootstrap3-popover.s3-website-us-west-2.amazonaws.com/
+Confirm your changes are showing up in our S3 container: http://ember-cli-bootstrap3-popover.cybertooth.io/